Manana Japaridze

-Manana Japaridze (მანანა ჯაფარიძე; Manana Caparidze), or simply known as Manana is a Georgian-Azerbaijani singer.
+Manana Japaridze (მანანა ჯაფარიძე; Manana Caparidze), or simply known as Manana, is a Georgian-Azerbaijani singer.
 She has been an Honorary Artist of Azerbaijan since 2009.

 Early life

-Born and raised in Tbilisi, Georgia, she appeared on the professional stage in the age of five and was a singer of the very popular children's groups as "Tolia" and "Chiora".
+Born and raised in Tbilisi, Georgia, she appeared on the professional stage at the age of five and was a singer in the very popular children's groups as "Tolia" and "Chiora".
 In the same year, she finished secondary school before being graduated from the Tbilisi Art Gymnasia.

-In the year of 1995, she entered to the vocal department of the Tbilisi branch of the German Modern Art, Jazz and Show-business Academy.
-In 2000, she graduated from the Academy.
+In the year 1995, she entered the vocal department of the Tbilisi branch of the German Modern Art, Jazz, and Show-Business Academy.
+In 2000, she graduated from the academy.
 In her early years, Manana participated in various competitions for young singers, winning important awards.
 In 1996 she won the main award of the young singers' "Crystal Fir" competition in Borjomi, (Georgia), then in 1997 she became a laureate of the young singers' "Crystal Note" International competition in Moscow, Russia.

 Career

 In 1998, Manana moved permanently to Baku, Azerbaijan, where she started her professional career.

 Manana's first performances in front of the Baku audience brought her big popularity and successes.

-Her talent, distinctive voice and high artistry allowed her to transform from a young singer to one of the most popular and beloved artists - becoming as the Diva Star of Azerbaijani Estrada.
+Her talent, distinctive voice, and high artistry allowed her to transform from a young singer to one of the most popular and beloved artists, becoming the Diva Star of Azerbaijani Estrada.

-From 1999 Manana represented Azeri music and culture at many prestigious musical competitions and festivals with a great desire, where she won higher awards and prizes.
+From 1999, Manana represented Azeri music and culture at many prestigious musical competitions and festivals with a great desire, where she won higher awards and prizes.